mylesmegyesi/hyperion-ruby/README.md

     delete_by_kind(:dog, :filters => [:name , "=", "Fido"]) ; deletes all dogs whos name is Fido
     delete_by_kind(:dog, :filters => [[:age, ">", 2], [:age, "<", 5]]) ; deletes all dogs between the age of 2 and 5 (exclusive)

-### Configuration
+### Entities

-Hyperion::API.configure_kind can be used to configure how hyperion persits a kind:
+Used to define entities.
+An entity is simply an encapulation of data that is persisted.
+The advantage of using entities are:

- * they limit the fields persisted to only what is specified in their definitio
+ * they limit the fields persisted to only what is specified in their definition
+ * default values can be assigned to fields

 Example:

-    Hyperion::API.configure_kind(:citizen) do |kind|
+    Hyperion::API.defentity(:citizen) do |kind|
       kind.field(:name)
       kind.field(:age)
       kind.field(:gender)